RalucaIonita/CatVersusMouse/README.md

        		- destructor
        		- getters (for x coordinate and for y coordinate)
        		- setters (for x coordinate, for y coordinate and for both coordinates)
-       		- overloading of ì=î operator
+       		- overloading of ‚Äú=‚Äù operator
        		- setDot (method for setting HIGH or LOW the LED on the matrix with the x and y coordinates)
        - Character, with:
        - private data: